Popups can help build email lists, promote sales, and drive visitors to important pages.

 We’ve included all kinds of opt-in popup design examples in this selection.
-But we wanted to start with simple examples to prove that you don’t have to be a senior designer to make good-looking popups.
+You’ll see both complex popups and simple examples that prove that you don’t have to be a designer to make good-looking popup designs.

 This popup example from Flight Club is black and white, without a background visual.
 The design fits the overall color palette of the website, which makes it look natural.
 The offer is very clear and so is the call-to-action.
-That’s what we call a straight-to-the-point popup.
+That’s what we call a straight-to-the-point website popup design.

 What’s interesting about Weebly’s popup design example is the bar format.
 This format makes the popup visible at all times.